Beliefs > Churches > German Evangelical Congregational Brethren Church > Pastors > Rev. John N. Sauer

 Rev. Sauer and his wife celebrated their 50th wedding anniversary in 1971 at the Zion Brethren Church (a consolidation of the Brethren and Zion Congregational churches).

-Rev. John N. Sauer died on September 2, 1984 in Los Gatos, California at the age of 94.
-Following a memorial service at Rivercrest Congregational Community Church in Portland, he was entombed at Portland Memorial Mausoleum.
+Rev. John N. Sauer died on September 2, 1984, in Los Gatos, California, at the age of 94.
+He was entombed at Portland Memorial Mausoleum after a memorial service at Rivercrest Congregational Community Church in Portland.

 Sources